 The first element is the monitoring of overflow frequency from controlled and uncontrolled overflow points.
-The approach that is currently taken to this monitoring, and which Wellington Water proposes to continue is set out in section 3.1.
-This monitoring will be adaptive so that it can be adjusted to meet modelling requirements as various sub catchments are prioritized, and in response to technological improvements (e.g. real time monitoring and smart manholes).
+The approach that is currently taken to this monitoring, and which Wellington Water proposes to continue is set out in sections 3.1.
+This monitoring will be adaptive so that it can be adjusted to meet modelling requirements as various sub catchments are prioritized, and in response to technological improvements (e.g. real time monitoring and "smart" manholes).

-WET WEATHER OVERFLOWS FROM THE HUTT VALLEY AND WAINUIOMATA WASTEWATER NETWORKS:

-Applications for Resource Consent and Assessment of Environmental Effects
+WET WEATHER OVERFLOWS FROM THE WELLINGTON WASTEWATER NETWORK: Applications for Resource Consent and Assessment of Environmental Effects

 The second key element of the network monitoring will seek to measure the rain derived inflow and infiltration (RDII).
 RDII data is important information for validation and calibration of the network models but the need for it may reduce as the network modelling becomes more advanced.
-Again, enabling an adaptable approach to this element of monitoring is important to enable Wellington Water to take advantage of improved technologies and to ensure monitoring serves the model needs.
+Again, enabling an adaptable approach to this element of monitoring is important to enable Wellington Water to take advantage of improved technologies and to enable monitoring serves the model needs.